Job Openings for AY 2019/2020

 boisi center for religion and american public life

-The Boisi Center for Religion and American Public Life seeks to hire a graduate research assistant for the 2015-16 academic year.
-We invite applications from highly qualified and energetic graduate students from any discipline or graduate school at Boston College who have an interest in the work of the Center.
+The Boisi Center for Religion and American Public Life seeks to hire one undergraduate research assistant for 2019–2020 academic year.
+We invite applications from qualified and energetic undergraduate students of any major within the College of Arts and Sciences at Boston College who have an interest in the work of the Center.

 About the position: